Fast and Accurate Graph Learning for Huge Data via Minipatch Ensembles: Minipatch Graph Learning

-Inspired by the minipatch feature selection approaches \citep{yao2021feature} that achieve major computational savings through the use of minipatches, we seek to leverage the concept of minipatch learning for tackling both the statistical and computational challenges with Gaussian graphical model selection in huge-data settings.

-At first glance, directly applying the idea of minipatch learning to Gaussian graphical model selection seems straightforward as one might ask whether we can simply train separate graph estimators on many minipatches and then aggregate all these subgraph estimates to form a complete graph.
+We propose a new approach to graph learning that leverages minipatch ensembles to tackle both the statistical and computational challenges with Gaussian graphical model selection in huge-data settings.
+At first glance, directly applying the idea of minipatch learning to graphical model selection seems straightforward as one might ask whether we can simply train separate graph estimators on each minipatch and then aggregate all these subgraph estimates to form a complete graph.
 However, such simplistic approach is actually problematic due to the complex dependency structure between the nodes/variables in the data.
 Concretely, suppose that we take a random minipatch that consists of a subset of nodes from the original data set and try to estimate the conditional dependence graph between these nodes by fitting a graph estimator to this minipatch.
-Then, the remaining nodes outside of this minipatch effectively become latent unobserved nodes with respect to the minipatch, thus inducing many false positive edges of small magnitude in this subgraph estimate \citep{vinci2019graph}.
-Estimating graphs for each minipatch thus leads to the well-known latent variable graphical model problem \citep{chandrasekaran2012}.
+Then, the remaining nodes outside of this minipatch effectively become latent unobserved nodes with respect to the minipatch, thus inducing many false positive edges of small magnitude in this subgraph estimate \cite{vinci2019graph}.
+Estimating graphs for each minipatch thus leads to the well-known and challenging latent variable graphical model problem \cite{chandrasekaran2012}. \cite{chandrasekaran2012} propose to solve this problem by assuming that the latent variables induce a low-rank effect on the observed nodes and propose a sparse and low-rank graphical model estimator.
+Unfortunately, it is easy to see that if we take $m \ll M$ in our minipatch learning framework, which means we have many more latent nodes than observed nodes, and seek to learn general graph structures, then this low-rank assumption is violated.